Thursday, December 29, 2011

 In the meantime, I went looking for myself.
 I checked out a 2005 Chev Blazer at a well-known used car lot in Parksville.
 Even though I really liked the truck, the owner was such a jerk that I decided I wasn't going to do business with him.
 He wanted my car and a thousand dollars in exchange for the Blazer.
 Nope, not going to happen.
 I know the value of the Matrix, and the truck needed some work done on it (first off, the previous owner was a smoker and the inside of the Blazer smelled absolutely gross), and he would not play ball with me.

-k and a half ago, I drove past another car lot and saw a 2005 GMC Jimmy.
+So on my way home about a week and a half ago, I drove past another car lot and saw a 2005 GMC Jimmy.
 The Jimmy and Blazer are identical.
 I stopped and looked through the windows; didn't really want an automatic transmission or electric windows, and this Jimmy had both.
 Anyway, I went home, talked to Dorne about it, went away for a couple of days, stopped and we both looked at it.
 I called the number and made an appointment to see it and take it for a test drive.

 It was pretty much love at first sight.
 The following day, I drove away with a 2005 fully-loaded, GMC Jimmy, complete with power windows, A/C, cruise control, towing package with wiring, Sony stereo, one previous owner and only 90,000 km on it!